Room: 57 Louis Pasteur, Room 391

 Work E-mail: Aimee.Craft@uottawa.ca

-Craft's award-winning 2013 book, Breathing Life Into the Stone Fort Treaty, focuses on understanding and interpreting treaties from an Anishinaabe inaakonigewin (legal) perspective.
-More of Professor Craft’s publications, including those focused on Anishinaabe water law, can be found on her SSRN webpage.
+Breathing Life Into the Stone Fort Treaty, her award-winning book, focuses on understanding and interpreting treaties from an Anishinaabe inaakonigewin (legal) perspective.
+Treaty Words, her critically acclaimed children’s book, explains treaty philosophy and relationships.

 Droit constitutionnel II